-Due to the COVID19 Pandemic, I’ve started getting back into hiking.
-Hiking is an activity I enjoyed when I was traveling internationally.
+Thanks to the COVID19 Pandemic, I’ve started getting back into hiking!
+Hiking is an activity I started to enjoy when I was traveling internationally, but hadn’t done much of since returning home.
 I realized I could bring that joy home since I’m lucky to live in the Bay Area, which is so close to some amazing hiking trails.
 I’m currently focusing on short hikes that are 5 miles or under to rebuild my hiking stamina.
 Through trial and error, I’ve figured out what to bring on a short hike, so that way I’m prepared for most scenarios.

 This post is all about hiking essentials for beginners and day hikers only.
 This guide is not appropriate for backcountry hiking or through hikes.
 There are plenty of those guides out there for those, this isn’t it!